asset-web/asset-web.github.io/about.md

 permalink: /about/

 ---
-Web developer with experience in the Higher Education, public sector, and Finance sectors.
+Web developer with experience in the Higher Education, Public, and Finance sectors.

 ## Employment
 Research Software Engineer, [Research IT](http://www.bristol.ac.uk/research-it/), [University of Bristol](http://www.bristol.ac.uk)